johnnyshankman/hihat/README.md

 ### Supported Audio Formats and Metadata Formats

-Almost every format under the sun should be supported, and can be mixed'n'matched in the same library directory.
+Almost every format under the sun should be supported, and they can all be mixed together into the same library seamlessly.

 * See [The Chromium Project](https://www.chromium.org/audio-video/) for information on supported audio formats.
 * See [Music Metadata](https://github.com/borewit/music-metadata#features) library for supported metadata formats.